Capablanca: Minimum Vertex Cover Solver

 Algorithm Overview

-2. Graph Construction: Converts the matrix into a graph using networkx.
+Converts the sparse adjacency matrix into a graph using the networkx library.

-6. Vertex Cover Construction: Combines vertex covers from all components.
+Combines the vertex covers obtained from all bipartite components.

 Correctness